obada-foundation/node-api-library/docs/Api/ObitApi.md

 history($obitDid): \Obada\Entities\InlineResponse200
 ```

+Get Obit history

-Shows the history of changes by given Obit with ObitDID
+Shows the history of changes by given Obit with ObitDID or USN

 ### Example